jqwik-team/jqwik.net/docs/snapshot/user-guide.md

 with the following result:

 ```
-org.opentest4j.AssertionFailedError:
+net.jqwik.engine.properties.state.InvariantFailedError:
-  Run failed after following actions:
+  Invariant 'less' failed after the following actions: [
       push(AAAAA)
       push(AAAAA)
       push(AAAAA)
       push(AAAAA)
       push(AAAAA)
-    final state: ["AAAAA", "AAAAA", "AAAAA", "AAAAA", "AAAAA"]
+  ]
+  final state: [AAAAA, AAAAA, AAAAA, AAAAA, AAAAA]
+  Expecting actual:
+    5
+  to be less than:
+    5
 ```

--->
+## Rerunning Falsified Action Chains

+As described in the [chapter about rerunning falsified properties](#rerunning-falsified-properties) _jqwik_ has different options for rerunning falsified properties.

+Due to the fact that action chains are generated one action after the other, recreating the exact same sample of a chain is usually not possible.
+That's why `AfterFailureMode.SAMPLE_ONLY` and `AfterFailureMode.SAMPLE_FIRST`
+will just start with the same random seed, which leads to the same sequence of chains, but not start with the last failing sample chain.
+A warning will be logged in such cases.

 ## Stateful Testing (Old Approach)

 _**As of version 1.7.0 jqwik comes with a [new approach to stateful testing](#stateful-testing).
-What is described in this chapter will probably be deprecated in one of the next minor versions.**_
+What is described in this chapter will probably be deprecated in one of the next minor versions.
+Since both approaches have an interface called `Action`, be careful to import the right one!**_

 Despite its bad reputation _state_ is an important concept in object-oriented languages like Java.
 We often have to deal with stateful objects or components whose state can be changed through methods.